-Persian Yarn, also called Persian Wool, is the most popular type of yarn used in needlepoint.
+Persian yarn, also called Persian W=wool, is the most popular type of yarn used in needlepoint.
 It consists of 3 plies of 100% fine wool yarn loosely twisted together that can easily be separated or combined to reduce or increase the thickness of the thread as needed for working on different size needlepoint canvas (see figure B).

 Persian yarn comes in over 400 colors (see figure A), and was originally designed for use in repairing Persian carpets.